me3zaAKAgoat/42cursus/README.md

 there
 ```

-- "<<<" is a here string where right side of the of the syntax declares a string and the left side declares the input to which to send the the string
+- "<<<" is a here string where right side of the of the syntax declares a string and the left side declares the input to which to send the the string.

 ```shell
 $ cat <<< "lmfao haha"